Article-Support/-Making-GenAI-more-cost-efficient-and-accessible-with-open-source-LLMs/README.md

 **Happy LLMing!**

 **Further Notes:**
 * This is a basic example.
-You may
+You may need to modify the scripts based on your specific LLM and desired functionality.
+* Consider exploring the documentation of your chosen LLM library for more advanced configurations and functionalities.
+* The `persist` folder is optional.
+By default, intermediate data might be stored in the temporary directory.
+Including this folder allows you to potentially preserve generated embeddings or other data between runs.